twilio-professional-services/flex-recover-non-graceful-disconnects/README.md

 This will allow all of our orchestration logic (from this repo) to take care of keeping all non-agent conference participants on the line - and talking - while getting the call task back over to the disconnected agent (or back in queue if they are non-reachable).

-See also "Flex `endConferenceOnExit` Idiosyncracies" under "Known Issues" below - as there are some necessary workarounds due to concurrent OOTB Flex orchestration of that same `endConferenceOnExit` flag.
+See also "Flex `endConferenceOnExit` Idiosyncracies" under "Known Issues & Improvements Needed" below - as there are some necessary workarounds due to concurrent OOTB Flex orchestration of that same `endConferenceOnExit` flag.

 ## Known Issues & Improvements Needed